-29 See id. at 540-41.
+28 See id. at 540-41.

-30 Some decisions of this court have said that "[t]he prejudice resulting from irreconcilable defenses is overcome if there would be available at trial enough independent evidence of [the defendant's] guilt-beyond that required for the government to survive a motion for judgment of acquittal-so that the court reasonably could find, with substantial certainty, that the conflict in defenses alone would not sway the jury to find [the defendant] guilty."
+Some decisions of this court have said that "[t]he prejudice resulting from irreconcilable defenses is overcome if there would be available at trial enough independent evidence of [the defendant's] guilt-beyond that required for the government to survive a motion for judgment of acquittal-so that the court reasonably could find, with substantial certainty, that the conflict in defenses alone would not sway the jury to find [the defendant] guilty."
 Ingram, 592 A.2d at 997 (internal quotation marks and citation omitted).
 A sufficient-independent-evidence requirement is questionable in light of Zafiro (which made no mention of such a condition), but we need not discuss its continuing vitality in this case.
 The government unquestionably presented sufficient evidence of each appellant's guilt beyond that required to survive a motion for judgment of acquittal.

-unpersuasive.
-Here, too, Hargraves fails to show that the disparity in the weight of the evidence compromised a specific trial right or prevented the jury from reliably determining his guilt or innocence.
-"A defendant is not entitled to severance merely because the evidence against a codefendant is more damaging than the evidence against him."31 To be sure, we have recognized that in some cases "where the evidence of a defendant's complicity in the overall criminal venture is de minimis when compared to the evidence against his codefendants," there may be a spillover effect.32 In such cases the inquiry is "whether the evidence presented [was] so complex or confusing that the jury would [have been] unable to . . . make individual determinations about the guilt or innocence of each defendant."33
+evidence against him."30 To be sure, we have recognized that in some cases "where the evidence of a defendant's complicity in the overall criminal venture is de minimis when compared to the evidence against his codefendants," there may be a spillover effect.31 In such cases the inquiry is "whether the evidence presented [was] so complex or confusing that the jury would [have been] unable to . . . make individual determinations about the guilt or innocence of each defendant."32

 Because he was not convicted of the same offenses as his co-defendants, we have no concern that a spillover effect prejudiced Hargraves.
-In finding Hargraves guilty only of fleeing, the jury demonstrated that it made an individual
+In finding Hargraves guilty only of fleeing, the jury demonstrated that it made an individual determination of his guilt based on the evidence (which was certainly not de minimis) that he drove the SUV from the scene of the shooting.
+The jury clearly did not find Hargraves guilty of anything based on the evidence of his co-defendants' greater culpability.

-31 Christian v.
+30 Christian v.
 United States, 394 A.2d 1, 21 (D.C.
 1978).

-$^{^{32}}$ Id.; cf. Zafiro, 506 U.S. at 539 ("[E]vidence of a codefendant's wrongdoing in some circumstances erroneously could lead a jury to conclude that a defendant was guilty.
+31 Id.; cf. Zafiro, 506 U.S. at 539 ("[E]vidence of a codefendant's wrongdoing in some circumstances erroneously could lead a jury to conclude that a defendant was guilty.
 When many defendants are tried together in a complex case and they have markedly different degrees of culpability, this risk of prejudice is heightened.").

-33 Johnson v.
+32 Johnson v.
 United States, 596 A.2d 980, 987 (D.C.
 1991) (quoting Payne v.
 United States, 516 A.2d 484, 490 (D.C.
 1986)).